tychen742/dataSciencePy/computer-setup.md

 ### venv and pip

 A Python virtual environment keeps specific Python version and required software dependencies of a project separate from the system-installed Python and packages.
-Inside your project folder, create a virtual environment by issuing `python -m venv .venv` (`.venv` is a convention but your can use any pathname) in the command line.
+Inside your project folder, create a virtual environment by issuing `python3.12 -m venv .venv`[^2] in the command line.
 To activate the venv, issue `source .venv/bin/activate` and your will see `(.venv)` in the front of the shell prompt denoting the venv activated.

 With `venv` activated, use `pip`, the package managemnet software for Python, to install packages and the packages will be installed in `.venv/lib/python<i>VERSION</i>/site-packages`.